sabre-io/sabre.io/source/event/install.md

 From your project directory, the easiest is then to simply call:

-    composer require sabre/event ~{{site.latest_versions.event}}
+    composer require sabre/event ^{{site.latest_versions.event}}

-This rule ensures that you install the latest event package in the 1.0 range of packages, but it does not install 1.1 or higher, which could result in a backwards compatibility break.
+This rule ensures that you install the latest event package in the 5.x range of packages.

 After running this, sabre/event should be installed, and you can load it in by including the autoloader: